aneilbaboo/deepdialog-node-client/docs/flowscript.md

 # FlowScript

-DeepDialog flows enable developers to script interactions using JSON or YAML data format.
-Code-as-data makes it easy to generate bot interactions dynamically.
-FlowScript wraps service objects that interact with the DeepDialog API, and provides a high level interface that makes it easy to start dialogs, capture results, program action buttons, and use branching logic and iteration.
-The core service objects that interact with the DeepDialog API are covered [here](./index.md).
+FlowScript is a high-level language that lets a chatbot developer write conversational flows using JSON or YAML.
+Flows are designed to make it easy to read and write chatbot logic.
+A flow is a sequence of commands for the bot to execute, and can include buttons, branching logic, and the ability to start modules called dialogs and capture results.

+In practical terms, a flow is a JS Array, and commands are JS Objects, strings or functions.
+This means a developer can generate flows programmatically.
+In fact, parts of the flow can be generated dynamically when a function (called a handler) is substituted for some part of the data structure.
+For example, it's easy to generate buttons with a function which returns an array of Objects representing buttons.
+You can drive a conversation

+ FlowScript provides a high level interface to the DeepDialog API, but also provides access to the lower level service objects (such as the DeepDialog Session).
+See the documentation [here](./index.md).

 ### Example